 Did you look at that chart of reach schools above and think to yourself, “on second thought, a top 50 law school would be a great fit for me”?
 Well, that’s understandable.
 Even if you’re aiming for a top ten school, it doesn’t hurt to apply to some target and safety schools, as well.

 Here is where the LSAT score ranges become really diverse.
-Say you really want to go to eleventh-best law school, Duke University.
-With only 23.3% acceptance each year, this is an incredibly competitive school.
-The 75th percentile LSAT score is a mighty 170, which is on par with top ten schools University of Pennsylvania and University of Virginia.
-On the other hand, a 160 would put you in the 75th percentile at 48th-ranked University of Maryland (Carey).
+Say you really want to go to fourteenth-best law school, the Georgetown University.
+With about a 21% acceptance rate, this is an incredibly competitive school.
+The 75th percentile LSAT score is a mighty 168, which is on par with top ten school University of California – Berkeley.
+On the other hand, a 161 would put you in the 75th percentile at 49th-ranked University of Maryland (Carey).

 |Law School Rank||Law School Name||LSAT Score 25th-75th Percentile Range||Acceptance Rate|